bigskysoftware/_hyperscript/www/docs.md

   log it
   ~~~

-Finally, you can use the [`pseudo-command`](/commands/pseudo-commands)` syntax, which allows you to put the function
+Finally, you can use the [`pseudo-command`](/commands/pseudo-commands)` syntax, which allows you to put the method
-call first on the line, to improve readability in some cases:
+name first on the line in a method call, to improve readability in some cases:

   ~~~ hyperscript
   refresh() the location of the window